 It’s also possible they revised the book to make Marvin more of an antihero, though I can’t find any backup for that.
 While we’re on the subject of revision—since this is one thing I talk to my writers about a lot—please notice that if William Finn had said “Nope.
 March of the Falsettos is finished.
 I will not change a word or a note,” then Falsettos would never have existed.

 Be open to new possibilities for your work.
 Try things out; you can always restore your work to the original form.
-(This is where art made of words has a distinct advantage over art made of things.
+(This is where art made of words has a distinct advantage over art made of objects.
 Once you’ve sawed your painting in half, it’s hard to change your mind.)